 The Fellowship programme is open to all projects and disciplines that offer concrete, innovative, and feasible approaches to address the annual focus topic.

-Further, you will need to upload the following documents:
+You will need to upload the following documents [in English]:

-- Supporting documents, references or certificates (as one pdf file)
+- Supporting documents, references, and certificates (as one pdf file) - optional

 Your Research Proposal should include:

-- The research question and a brief description of your research idea, perceiving a topic that is connected to our focus area
+- The research question and a brief description of your research idea (based on our annual focus topic)

 - Your motivation to research on this particular topic and its social/political relevance

 - First ideas about your personal timeline and possible milestones you want to achieve during the Fellowship programme

 - A first description for which audience groups (outside of academia) your research could be of special interest